timb-machine-mirrors/anarcat-feed2exec/doc/design.rst

  * filter: if we can apply arbitrary filters to the feed output. feed2imap can apply filters to the unparsed dump of the feed.
- * exec: if users can configure arbitrary comands to run on new entries. feed2imap has a ``execurl`` parameter to execute commands, but it receives an unparsed dump of the feed instead of individual entries
  * reply: if the generated email 'from' header is usable to make a reply. ``rss2email`` has a ``use-publisher-email`` setting (off by default) for this, for example. feed2exec does this by default.